binipringle/torts/_texts/0-outline.md

 Assault is typically paired with battery as assault and battery.
 In assault and battery, assault refers to the act that causes the victim to immediately apprehend a harmful or offensive contact, whereas battery refers to the act that causes the actual contact. * Some jurisdictions label assault as attempted battery.*

 For imminent battery, battery must be able to occur almost instantly.

 ---

+## Battery

+A person is liable for the tort of battery if they intentionally cause harmful or offensive contact with another person or with something closely connected to the other person.
+For there to be intent, the plaintiff must show that the defendant either (1) desired to cause an immediate harmful or offensive contact; or (2) knew that such contact was substantially certain to occur.

+A harmful contact is contact causing physical impairment or injury.
+An offensive contact is a contact that makes a reasonable person of ordinary sensibilities feel threatened.

+Proof of actual injury is not required in a battery.
+Even if the plaintiff doesn’t suffer actual injury, they can claim nominal damages.
+If a defendant acts with malice, the plaintiff may claim punitive damages.
+Malice is the deliberate disregard of a high probability of harm.
+For unforeseen consequences, the defendant may still be liable under the eggshell plaintiff rule.

+*The injured person does not need to be aware of the contact (unlike assault).*

+*Watch out for Privileges and defenses – **consent** comes up a lot in the context of battery.*

+---